 Younger people, however, generally don’t take the day as seriously as their parents do.

-“The younger generations do not think Qingming is as important as the older generations,” Li says.
+“The younger generations don't think Qingming is as important as the older generations,” Li says.

 Celebrating Tomb Sweeping Day from afar

-“You can ask your relatives, like your brother or sister, to pay tribute to your ancestors in your absence.
+“You can ask your relatives to pay tribute to your ancestors in your absence.
 You don’t have to visit your ancestors’ graves on Tomb Sweeping Day,” Li says.

 “I won’t be back in China until April 9, so I’ll miss Tomb Sweeping Day.
 I’ll have to visit my grandparents’ tomb on my return,” she says.

-Whether you’re Chinese or a foreign teacher living in China, how do you celebrate Tomb Sweeping Day?
+Whether you’re Chinese or a foreigner living in China, how do you spend Tomb Sweeping Day?